●

 In any case, I do half of my shopping at Lidl so who cares what's in the vaccine?

-Haha but actually it was a quick yet slightly depressing experience.
+Haha but of course it was a quick yet predictably grim experience.

-Here's another coronavirus joke - but: you'll have to wait two weeks to know if you've got it.
+Oh well, here's another coronavirus joke - but you'll have to wait two weeks to know if you've got it.

-Large parts of Europe are back in lockdown, vaccine shortages are expected here, things are all looking increasingly complicated, yet at the risk of unnecessary optimism, all being well -
+Large parts of Europe are back in lockdown, vaccine shortages are expected in the UK, things are all looking increasingly complicated...YET at the risk of unnecessary optimism, all being well:

-The government's caveat slogan is "data not dates" though.
+BUT the government's new caveat slogan is "data not dates".
 Their presumably-constantly-updated

 "roadmap" here.

 The vaccine program has been extremely effective.
-This is easily the most cheerful development I think that we've had since this whole thing began.
-My hunch though is that the government won't want to risk making more obvious blunders and so will cautiously trickle-feed our freedoms back, but fingers crossed as long as there isn't another wave, large social gatherings may well be able to begin to be held from the 21st June.
+This is easily the most cheerful development since this whole thing began.
+My hunch is that the government won't want to risk making more obvious blunders and so will cautiously trickle-feed our freedoms back, but so long as there isn't another wave, large social gatherings may well be able to begin to be held from the 21st June.

 The hospitality/entertainment sector is obviously still at a standstill - the more it changes, the more it stays the same.